vishalnigam/ml-car-costing-driver/README.md

 - Correlation model don't show any clear indication of price variation with any feature - 'condition', 'fuel', 'odometer', 'transmission', 'title_status'

 **Modeling**
-1. Execute linear regression with 'year' , 'condition', 'fuel', 'odometer', 'title_status', 'transmission' against 'price' 1.1 Best hyperparameters - 'poly__degree': 3, 'poly__include_bias': False, 'regressor__fit_intercept': False
+- Execute linear regression with 'year' , 'condition', 'fuel', 'odometer', 'title_status', 'transmission' against 'price'
+  - Best hyperparameters - 'poly__degree': 3, 'poly__include_bias': False, 'regressor__fit_intercept': False
-    1.2 best 2 features which highly impact the car prices based on linear regression 1.2.1 condition odometer^2 -69627.487811
+  - best 2 features which highly impact the car prices based on linear regression
+    - condition odometer^2 -69627.487811
-            [outcome:]condition with odometers are highly impacting negatively the price means new car with higher odomter is less costly then 'like new' or        'new' with less odometer reading
+      - [outcome:]condition with odometers are highly impacting negatively the price means new car with higher odomter is less costly then 'like new' or        'new' with less odometer reading
+    - transmission^2  62729.647111
-        1.2.2 transmission^2  62729.647111 - positively impact the price which means 'automatic' cars are more pricey then 'manual' transmission
+      - [outcome] positively impact the price which means 'automatic' cars are more pricey then 'manual' transmission

-2. Execute Regularization techniques - RidgeCV
+- Execute Regularization techniques - RidgeCV
-    2.1 best 2 feature which highly impacting the car prices for 2010-2020 2.1.1 condition odometer^2  -64564.451719 [outcome]: Highly Negative new with higher odometer are less price than like 'new' or 'excellent' with less odometer
+  - best 2 feature which highly impacting the car prices for 2010-2020
+    - condition odometer^2  -64564.451719
+      - [outcome] Highly Negative new with higher odometer are less price than like 'new' or 'excellent' with less odometer
-        2.1.2 condition odometer    -38237.081637
+    - condition odometer    -38237.081637
+      - [outcome] Less negatively
+  - best 3 feature which highly impacting the car prices for 2000-2010
+    - fuel          -68182.847606
+      - [outcome:] Highly Negative but 'Diesel' engines are better price than 'Gas'
+    - transmission  -21820.810879
-    2.2 best 3 feature which highly impacting the car prices for 2000-2010 2.2.1 fuel          -68182.847606 [outcome:] Highly Negative but 'Diesel' engines are better price than 'Gas' 2.2.2 transmission  -21820.810879 [outcome]  Negatively impact prices but 'Manual' transmission is better price than 'Automatic'
+      - [outcome]  Negatively impact prices but 'Manual' transmission is better price than 'Automatic'
+    - title_status  10552.630861
-        2.2.3 title_status  10552.630861  [outcome]  title status positively impact the price i.e. clean title are highly priced than rebuilt or salvage
+      - [outcome]  title status positively impact the price i.e. clean title are highly priced than rebuilt or salvage

+- Execute stricter Regularization techniques - LassoCV
+  - best 2 feature which highly impacting the car prices for 2010-2020
+    - fuel  -13592.451017
-3. Execute stricter Regularization techniques - LassoCV 3.1 best 2 feature which highly impacting the car prices for 2010-2020 3.1.1  fuel                 -13592.451017 [outcome] Negatively impact higher car price based on fuel types in order - Diesel > Gas > Electric > Hybrid
+     - [outcome] Negatively impact higher car price based on fuel types in order - Diesel > Gas > Electric > Hybrid
-        3.1.2  condition odometer   13378.182650  [outcome] Positively impact same odometer but better condition car is pricy, same condition with less odomoeter is pricey
+    - condition odometer   13378.182650
+     - [outcome] Positively impact same odometer but better condition car is pricy, same condition with less odomoeter is pricey
-    3.2 best 2 feature which highly impacting the car prices for 2000-2010 3.2.1 fuel transmission  1.081598e+06  [outcome] positively impact automatic hybrid cars are higher prices then automatic electric cars
+  - best 2 feature which highly impacting the car prices for 2000-2010
+    - fuel transmission  1.081598e+06
+      - [outcome] positively impact automatic hybrid cars are higher prices then automatic electric cars
+    - transmission       -2.925253e+05
-        3.2.2 transmission       -2.925253e+05 [outcome] negatively impact manual car prices are higher than automatic
+      - [outcome] negatively impact manual car prices are higher than automatic

 **Recommandations** :